Skip to main content

 How Much Does It Cost to Build an eCommerce Platform in 2026?

 Infrastructure cost climbs with your merchant count.
-Around 100 merchants you're looking at $500-$1,000/month on AWS.
-At 1,000, somewhere between $2,000 and $5,000.
-At 10,000 merchants pushing real traffic, $10,000-$25,000.
+Around 100 merchants you are on a modest AWS line.
+At 1,000 it roughly quadruples.
+At 10,000 merchants pushing real traffic, it steps up another fivefold.
 And the surprise for most teams is that compute isn't the big line.
 CDN and image optimization for all those product photos is.

 Planning a platform like this?
 Tell us your target merchant count and the features you care about, and our team will scope the MVP with you.